-- Complete at least four semesters of full-time academic residence (12 units/semester for students supported through University employment or fellowship; 8 units minimum for self-supported students) at UC Merced; - Complete the required courses with a letter grade of at least "B" in each course ("S" in colloquium courses graded S/U); - Serve as a teaching assistant for at least one semester; - Pass the required review course, PHYS 202, within the first year; - Pass the Ph.D. qualifying examination; - Present and successfully defend a doctoral dissertation containing an original contribution to knowledge in the field.
+- Complete at least four semesters of full-time academic residence at UC Merced; - Complete the required courses with a letter grade of at least "B" in each course ("S" in colloquium courses graded S/U);

+- Serve as a teaching assistant for at least one semester; - Pass the required review course, PHYS 202, within the first year; - Pass the Ph.D. qualifying examination and advance to candidacy; - Present and successfully defend a doctoral dissertation containing an original contribution to knowledge in the field.

 Residency: The minimum residency requirement for the Ph.D. degree is four semesters.
 Graduate students are admitted to candidacy after completion of all candidacy requirements and approval of a formal application by the Graduate Division.
 For the purposes of determining academic residency, only the Fall and Spring semester will be counted; however, the summer semester may be counted in evaluating students on academic probation.
 The physics graduate group only accepts full time students.
-Full-time enrollment is defined as 12 units per semester for students supported through university supported employment or fellowships, and 8 units per semester for self-supported students.
+Full-time enrollment is defined as 12 units per semester.
 Ordinarily, a graduate student shall not receive credit for more than 12 units of graduate courses in any semester.